maiani/pyusadel/README.md

 # pyUsadel
-A toolkit for modeling superconductor heterostructure with Usadel equations written ain python.
+A toolkit for modeling superconductor heterostructure with Usadel equations written in python.
 This is code is still in a preliminary stage and work-in-progress.
+There is no documentation available and no stable API.

 ## Table of Contents
 - [Description](#description)